After years of practice, reciting So Hum is still one of my favourite meditation techniques to teach.

 If you’re interested in learning more about meditation, make sure to keep an eye on the Revealing Vajra website.
 Several times per year, I guide an online meditation challenge where we meditate live together.
 And, you’re most welcome on joining a retreat as well of course.

 Rachel Bonkink is a recognised yoga and meditation teacher.
 For over a decade, she has been coaching, teaching and inspiring people from all walks of life on how to create more peace of mind.
-Her book, Flex Your Mind, on how to bring Yoga philosophy into your daily life is endorsed by Paul Grilley, the leading Yin Yoga innovator and will come out on July 23rd, 2020.
+Her book, Flex Your Mind, on how to bring Yoga philosophy into your daily life is endorsed by Paul Grilley, the leading Yin Yoga innovator.